April 27

 best commercial induction cooktops, commercial grade portable induction cooktops, commercial induction cooktops

-This review focuses on commercial induction burners: What are they?
-Are they better than consumer grade options?
-How are they different?
+This review looks at portable commercial induction cooktops: How are they different than consumer grade options?
+How are they better?
 Are they worth the extra money?
-And how do you pick out the best one?
+How do you pick out the best one?

-There are dozens of "commercial" grade induction burners on Amazon, but most of them are, frankly, poor quality or overpriced for what you get.
-We found the best induction commercial grade induction burners that really do provide the quality and performance you want when you invest this much.
+There are dozens of "commercial" grade induction burners on Amazon, but many of them are overpriced for what you get.
+We found the best commercial grade induction burners that really do provide the quality and performance you want when you invest this much.

 Best Commercial PICs at a Glance